sundial-protocol/docs/technical-spec/B-l1-transactions/0-chapter.rst

-.. _h:midgard-l1-transactions:

-Midgard L1 transactions
+Sundial L1 transactions
 =======================

-This chapter specifies the L1 transactions that interact with Midgard’s consensus protocol smart contracts.
+This chapter specifies the L1 transactions that interact with Sundial’s consensus protocol smart contracts.
 Whereas the onchain smart contract are specified in a modular way, where each validator is only concerned with its own validity conditions, the transactions specified in this